 Tools & Resources for Human Resource Offices

-Recruitment Toolkit: The four-step action planner and related tools take districts and schools through the major steps of a successful recruiting effort for Opportunity Culture schools.
-Opportunity Culture districts should begin recruiting each year ideally in November or December and no later than March, to attract a large pool of excellent candidates and capture their interest before they commit to other jobs.
+Recruitment Toolkit: The four-step action planner and related tools take sites and their schools through the major steps of a successful recruiting effort for Opportunity Culture schools.
+Opportunity Culture sites should begin recruiting each year ideally in November or December and no later than March, to attract a large pool of excellent candidates and capture their interest before they commit to other jobs.

 Teacher and Staff Selection Toolkit: The four-step action planner and accompanying tools guide district, school, and charter management organization leaders in selecting teachers and staff members for Opportunity Culture roles, which require new behaviors and skills.
 The planner walks users through each step of selecting candidates, explaining the considerations for each and providing links to relevant tools and resources.